DrGBL/orthomr/README.md

 It also outputs an R object list of the polynomial coefficients and saves it in the same directory as ```output_prefix_polynomial_coef_list.RDS```.

+# Step 2: run GWASs

+Run one GWAS on each orthogonal polynomial vector obtained above.
+Use the same covariates in each GWAS.

+For ease, it is suggested that the output GWAS be split by chromosomes and named ```summ_stats_prefix_chr{chrN}_deg_{degN}.tsv.gz```, where ```summ_stats_prefix``` is at the user's choice.
+That way the next few steps will be easier.

+# Step 3: LD-clump

 You then need to LD-clump the GWAS so that all instruments for all phenotypes are in linkage equilibrium.
-A suggested helper file is provided here (```inst_select.sh```.), but this can be done differently by the user.
+A suggested helper file is provided here (```inst_select.sh```), but this can be done differently by the user.
 The required input for this function are:

 - ```--summ_stats_prefix```: prefix of orthogonal polynomial GWAS summary statistics files (see next line for details).